ElTheLedge/ValheimMods/Use Equipment in Water/README.md

 ## Configuration
 The config file allows you to decide which items you want to be usable in water which you do not want to be usable.
-It can be accessed though the following methods
+It can be accessed through the following methods
 ### When using the r2modman mod manger:
 The config file can be editied from within the mod manager via the "Config Editor" menu